JermyTan/giffindor/README.md

 A gif search webapp that supports both mobile and desktop view.
 For the full mobile experience, trying installing this webapp to home screen.
 E.g. visit the site -> option -> "Add to Home Screen"

+## Alternative

+See [here](https://git.garena.com/tanjkq/giffindor/tree/redux) for implementation of Giffindor with Redux

 ## Features

 - View trending gifs